dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 If you are in a new branch, there wont be any screenshots for that branch yet, so the cache dependencies job will check the main branch for base screenshots using the fallback restore-keys.

-See maxDiffPixelRatio in the playwright config file for an allowable tolerance ratio of pixel difference.

-If you have made changes in your branch that have correctly resulted in the screenshots generated not matching the cached base screenshots, within the tolerance ratio, then the e2e tests will fail and you you will need to update the base screenshots.
+If you have made changes in your branch that have correctly resulted in the screenshots generated not matching the cached base screenshots, within the tolerance ratio (see maxDiffPixelRatio in the playwright config file), then the e2e tests will fail and you you will need to update the base screenshots.
 To do this follow this step by step guide:

-1. Download `playwright-failure-artefacts` from the github workflow summary page, and open the `index.html` file in the `playwright-report` folder, then in the Playwright report open the failed test and you will be presented with a 'Diff' page that shows the before and after.
+1. Download `playwright-artefacts` from the github workflow summary page, and open the `index.html` file in the `playwright-report` folder, then in the Playwright report open the failed test and you will be presented with a 'Diff' page that shows the before and after.
 2. Review and compare the expected (base) screenshots and actual (current) screenshots in the playwright report with a BA to confirm the new screenshots are correct.
 3. Once the changes have been confirmed as correct go to `https://github.com/dhsc-govuk/FingertipsNext/actions/workflows/fingertips-workflow.yml` and click `Run workflow` then *pick your branch* and tick the `Update screenshot snapshots?` checkbox.
 This will run a new workflow in which the base screenshots will be updated in the cache against your branch reference.
 The e2e tests run in this workflow as well, using these new screenshots, and they should now pass.

-Now that the screenshots are updated in the cache *for your current branch* all subsequent workflow execution that trigger the e2e test in CI will pass.

-When you merge to main the screenshots will be automatically updated in the cache for main.
+Now that the screenshots are updated in the cache *for your current branch* all subsequent workflow executions that trigger the e2e tests in CI, for that branch will pass and when you merge to main the screenshots will be automatically updated in the cache for main.

 ## Code structure